Transchromatic extensions in motivic and Real bordism: Introduction

 \end{corollary*}

 In general, the indeterminacy of these brackets may be larger in the \(C_2\)-equivariant context.
 We do not address this here.
+Using the Mackey functor structure on homotopy, we can actually identify the interesting element in the bracket as the unique non-zero element in the kernel of the restriction map.

-We also have similar extensions in the Real Morava \(K\)-theories introduced by Hu--Kriz \cite{HuKriz}. \begin{theorem*} For all \(n\geq 1\) and for all \(0\leq k\leq n\) and \(b\geq 0\), in the \(RO(C_{2})\)-graded homotopy of the Real Morava \(K\)-theory spectrum \(K_{\R}(n)\), there are nontrivial multiplications by \(\bar{v}_{k}(b)\). \end{theorem*} For \(n=1\), this recovers the classical observation that multiplication by \(2\) is not identically zero in \(KO/2\).
-For larger \(n\) and \(k\), these seems unknown.
+There are also similar extensions in Hu--Kriz's Real Morava \(K\)-theories \cite{HuKriz}. \begin{theorem*} For all \(n\geq 1\) and for all \(0\leq k\leq n\) and \(b\geq 0\), in the \(RO(C_{2})\)-graded homotopy of the Real Morava \(K\)-theory spectrum \(K_{\R}(n)\), there are nontrivial multiplications by \(\bar{v}_{k}(b)\). \end{theorem*} For \(n=1\), this recovers the classical observation that multiplication by \(2\) is not identically zero in \(KO/2\).
+For larger \(n\) and \(k\), these seem unknown.